-The following was written by and from the perspective of CM Partner Elizabeth Waetzig:
+The following was written by and from the perspective of Change Matrix (CM) Partner Elizabeth Waetzig:

 For the evaluators, Heifetz offered three important points: 1) the nature of the work defines leadership, 2) adaptive leaders must be willing to engage others in uncertainty with compassion for the loss change brings about, and 3) communicate messages that people are not expecting (do not think they want) which requires a willingness to spend authority or trust.

 The characteristics and competencies of leaders that we often think about are hard to measure as they are general to being human and not specific to leaders.
 Also, muddying the measurement waters, people, it turns out, are not linear systems.
 So, Heifetz invited us to look at the nature of the work to drive the definition of leadership.
 When the work includes the type of change that requires new learning, the work of leadership is adaptive.
 To do that work requires looking out into the frontier of new knowledge to support transformative change.

 Looking to what is new to engage transformative and adaptive change asks us to move into the uncertain and distressful world of the unknown.
 Human beings have a difficult time with change, that is not new.
 We have all experienced a variety of responses to change from fear and obstruction to excitement.
 What Heifetz offered in his talk was a call to leaders to recognize the loss that change means.
 When people are asked to change what they do, how they do it and/or why they do what they do, they will likely feel some sense of loss of competence, possibly a loss of relationship or identity based on present learning and belief.
 Leaders must have a reverence for what they are asking people to lose.